Paycheck Protection Program and Health Care Enhancement Act, 2020 (H.R. 266)

 “Community Financial Institutions” are defined as minority depository institutions, certified development companies, microloan intermediaries, and State or Federal Credit Unions.
-Nonprofits, particularly in smaller communities, that may have been shut out from round one funding, may now have opportunities with these smaller lenders.
+Nonprofits, particularly in smaller communities, that were potentially shut out from round one funding may now have opportunities with these smaller lenders.

-The bill amends the CARES Act by increasing the authorization level of Emergency Economic Injury Disaster (EIDL) Grants from $10 billion to $20 billion.
+The bill amends the CARES Act by increasing the authorization level of emergency Economic Injury Disaster Loan (EIDL) grants from $10 billion to $20 billion.
 It also clarifies that agricultural enterprises (defined in Sec.
 18(b) of the Small Business Act) with not more than 500 employees can receive EIDL grants and loans.

-- This amount is in addition to the $100 billion provided in the CARES Act and other provisions and language of the CARES Act remains the same.
+- This amount is in addition to the $100 billion provided in the CARES Act, and other provisions and language of the CARES Act remain the same.

 - Funds can also be made directly available to employers for testing.
-The bill will also require states, localities, territories and tribes to develop a plan for how the resources will be used for testing and easing COVID-19 community mitigation policies.
+The bill will also require states, localities, territories, and tribes to develop a plan for how the resources will be used for testing and other COVID-19 community mitigation policies.